At a Glance

 ✨Prepare for Scenario Questions

-Expect to be asked how you would handle specific situations related to jury management and administrative tasks.
+Expect to be asked how you would handle specific situations, like dealing with jurors who fail to attend or managing queries from court users.
 Think of examples from your past experiences that showcase your problem-solving skills and ability to work under pressure.